Abhishekjsr283204/21-PYTHON_PROJECTS/README.md

 # Prime number(project 16)
 A prime number is a number that is evenly divisible only by one and itself.
 Prime numbers have a variety of practical applications, but no algorithm can predict them; we must calculate them one at a time.
 However, we do know that there is an infinite number of prime numbers to be discovered

+# Snail race(project 17)

+You won’t be able to handle the fast-paced excitement of these racing . . . snails.
+But what they lack in speed they make up for in ASCII-art cuteness.
+Each snail (represented by an @ character for the shell and v for the two eyestalks) moves slowly but surely toward the finish line.
+Up to eight snails, each with a custom name, can race each other, leaving a slime trail in their wake.
+This program is good for beginners.